jnuho/mkdocs/docs/golang/golang-basic.md

 // NOTE
 // In Go, interfaces are already reference types.
-// When you pass an interface as an argument, you’re effectively passing a reference\
+// When you pass an interface as an argument, you're effectively passing a reference\
 // to the underlying concrete type that implements the interface.
 // Even if you pass an interface by value (without a pointer),
 // it behaves like a reference because it points to the actual implementation.